Questions to Ask Before Buying a Home | Reading the Story Behind a Sale

 Is it too late to ask questions after signing the Offer to Purchase?

-Once both parties have signed the Offer to Purchase and any suspensive conditions such as bond approval have been met, the agreement is binding.
-You can still raise questions, but you can't unilaterally withdraw from the contract without consequences.
-If something material comes to light after signing that was not disclosed, you may have grounds for a legal claim, but this is costly and time-consuming.
-The correct time to ask all questions is before you sign.
-If you're unsure about something at the time of signing, you can include a condition in the OTP requiring satisfactory answers or an independent inspection before the contract becomes unconditional.
-Work with your agent or conveyancer to structure these conditions correctly.
+Once both parties have signed the Offer to Purchase and any suspensive conditions, such as bond approval, have been met, the agreement is binding.
+You can still ask questions after that point, but you can no longer walk away without consequences.
+If something material comes to light after signing that should have been disclosed, you may have grounds for a claim, though pursuing it is slow and expensive.
+The far better path is to ask everything before you sign.
+If you are unsure about something at signing, you can write a condition into the Offer to Purchase that makes the sale dependent on satisfactory answers or an independent inspection before it becomes unconditional.
+That keeps a way out open while the questions are resolved.
+Work with your agent or conveyancer to word those conditions properly, because a loosely drafted condition can be as risky as none at all.
+Ask early, get it in writing, and you rarely need to fall back on a claim after the fact.

 Disclaimer: This blog is provided for general information only and does not constitute advice.
 For advice specific to your circumstances, please contact your closest Golden Homes.